 Investor diligence guide

 A data room should not be a panic folder assembled the night before diligence.
-Use this checklist to keep formation, equity, finance, customer, product, and fundraising materials ready as the company grows.
+Use this due diligence data room checklist to keep formation, equity, finance, customer, product, and fundraising materials ready as the company grows.

 See Founder OS Features